How to Use Claude AI — A Practical Guide for Real Work

 - A "Code Review" project with your codebase conventions and architecture notes

 Once a Project is set up, your prompts can be much shorter — the heavy lifting lives in the project context.
+Most heavy users have 5-15 active Projects covering their highest-frequency workflows.

 Master Artifacts for anything visual or interactive